uchuuio/disbott-radio/Readme.md

 ### Future Plans

-* Integrate more sound sources (Local Files, Soundcloud, etc.)
+* Integrate more sound sources (Soundcloud, etc.)
-* Skip songs
 * Integrate within [Disbott](https://github.com/uchuuio/disbott)

 ### Contributing

-This was a quick days work by tomo, expect roughness, though as always glad for any assistance.
+This was a quick couple of days work by tomo, expect roughness, though as always glad for any assistance.